NavInfoNC/nc-argparse/README.rst

 Demo Program
 ------------

-The project contains a demo program for you to start with.
+The demo provides a good start point for a command line program.
-It has merely 140 lines of code to do all of the things below and more.
+It has merely 140 lines of code.
+But it can do all of the following things and more.

 It supports "-h"::